suddenBook/LUNA-16-U-Det/Models/README.md

 - **Activation Function**: Utilizes the Mish activation function extensively to maintain smooth gradients, which is beneficial for learning fine details without the risk of losing important features during training.
 - **Output Layers**: The output layers are designed to provide precise localization of small-sized nodules, using higher resolution feature maps from earlier stages of the network.

+### U-Det Mixed Method

+The U-Det Mixed method is a hybrid approach that combines the U-Det and U-Det Small-Sized models to improve the performance of lung nodule detection during the testing phase.
+This method leverages the strengths of both models: U-Det performs better in detecting larger nodules, while U-Det Small-Sized excels in detecting smaller nodules.

 ### Bi-FPN (Bidirectional Feature Pyramid Network)

 Bi-FPN enhances the multi-scale feature learning by allowing easy and fast multi-scale feature fusion.